JCSDA/jedi-docs/docs/jedi-components/fv3-jedi/classes.rst

 There are two IO classes provided, named :code:`io_geos` and :code:`io_gfs`.
 The former is for interacting with cube sphere history files and restarts as output by the GEOS model.
-The latter is for interacting with restarts for the GFS model.
+The latter is for interacting with restarts for the GFS/UFS model.
 The class to use is controlled by the configuration as follows:

 .. code:: yaml